zaidfayaz/React/react_practice/1-Introduction.md

 - It provides a way to gracefully handle error in application code

             Higher Order Component - HOC
-A pattern where a function takes a component as an argument and returns a new component
+A pattern where a function takes a component as an argument and returns a new component;

 ex
 const NewComponent = higherOrderComponent( orginal component)